Maya mythology: Marriage with the Earth

-This mythological type defines the relation between mankind and the game and crops.
-An ancestral hero - Xbalanque in a Kekchi tradition - changes into a hummingbird to woo the daughter of an Earth God while she is weaving, or to abduct her; the hero's wife is finally transformed into the game, bees, snakes and insects, or the maize.
+This mythological type defines the relationship between humankind and the game and crops.
+An ancestral hero – Xbalanque in a Kekchi tradition – changes into a hummingbird to woo the daughter of an Earth God while she is weaving, or to abduct her; the hero's wife is finally transformed into the game, bees, snakes and insects, or the maize.
 If the hero gets the upper hand, he becomes the Sun, his wife the Moon.
 A moralistic Tzotzil version has a man rewarded with a daughter of the Rain Deity, only to get divorced and lose her again.

 Origin of Sun and Moon

-The origin of Sun and Moon is not always the outcome of a Marriage with the Earth.
+The origin of Sun and Moon is not always the outcome of a marriage with the Earth.
 From Chiapas and the western Guatemalan Highlands comes the tale of Younger Brother and his jealous Elder Brethren: Youngest One becomes the Sun, his mother becomes the Moon, and the Elder Brethren are transformed into wild pigs and other forest animals.
-In a comparable way, the Elder Brethren of the Pop Vuh Twin myth are transformed into monkeys, with their younger brothers becoming Sun and Moon.
+In a comparable way, the Elder Brethren of the Popol Vuh Twin myth are transformed into monkeys, with their younger brothers becoming Sun and Moon.
 To the west of the Maya area, the transformation of two brothers into sun and moon is the main subject of many tales.